certtools/intelmq/docs/dev/guide.rst

    [project.scripts]
    intelmq.bots.collectors.awesome.special = "awesome_bots.special:BOT.run"

-Once you installed your package, you can run ``intelmqctl list bots`` to check if your bot was properly registered.
+Once you have installed your package, you can run ``intelmqctl list bots`` to check if your bot was properly registered.

 *************